CCThomas/PyChess/README.md

 [PEP 8](https://www.python.org/dev/peps/pep-0008/)<br/>

 ### Features

+#### TODO
+General
+* Document Code
+* Make Executabel
+* (Optional) Find Actual Test Suite

 Base Game
+* Add ability for Pawn to Attack
+* Add ability for pawn to turn into a taken piece, when it has reach opposing side of board
+* Add functionality to check if King is in 'Check'
+   * (Optional) Include message to player that King is in 'Check'
+* Add check to make sure a player can not willingly put themselves, or leave themselves, in 'Checkmate'
-* Chess Board
+* Write Unit Test for Board

-* Chess Pieces
-* Move Chess Pieces to desired location
-  * rook:B4
+#### Future
 GUI
 * Draw all objects
 * Can move objects with mouse
-* Board shows you where each piece can go on hover
+* Board shows you where each piece can move, on hover

 AI
 * Create AI to play against